abhishekmardiya/next16-commerce/STEPS.md

 - What if we could avoid all of these tactics?
 Go back to real vscode.
 - First', let's review the state of our app.
 Let's go back to our banner on the Home page.
 - Mixing static and dynamic rendering here, nice pattern to avoid CLS.
 Mark them both.
-Toggle the rendering boundary, see the dynamic static.
+Toggle the rendering boundary, see the dynamic static, user profile dynamic too.
 - What about these other ones?
 Hero, FeaturedCategories, FeaturedProducts.
 - Hero.tsx is async, but doesn't depend on dynamic APIs.
 In a dynamic route, its slow.
 In a static, its fast.
 Mark hybrid, also notice mark on FeaturedCategories, FeaturedProducts.